 If the elder lacks legal capacity, make sure the Durable Power of Attorney authorizes loans.
 If it doesn’t, guardianship could be necessary.

 At the closing of sale of the property, this mortgage can be paid off, and the remaining funds will be distributed to the seller/elder.
-The paying of this kind of mortgage will not be treated as a "gift" under Medicaid as long as the entire amount can be validated by receipts and verifications.
+The paying of this kind of mortgage should not be treated as a “gift” under Medicaid as long as the entire amount can be validated by receipts and verifications.

 When Homeowner Remains in the Home